mbaxendale22/SEI-Project-4/README.md

 ## Known Bugs

 * On creating a new household, the user will be shown an updated household ID immediately, however the name of the new household will only show after the user has navigated away from the homepage and back again.
 This issue was fixed elsewhere by using React Query to optimistically update the UI, but has not yet been successfully implemented on this one particular update.

+## Development Challenges & Wins

+For my final project on General Assembly's SEI bootcamp I wanted to move away from building apps primarily focused on serving data to the user and towards something oriented around providing a service with a core functionality; something I would be keen to use myself; I landed on a personal finance app.
+Attempting to build the app in a new programming language (python) with a new framework (Django) a new style of database (SQL) was extremely challenging.
+I had worked with these technologies for no more than a few days at the outset of the project.
+Of all three, working with SQL was the most challenging conceptually, having only used MongoDB previously.
+I am sure that the relationships between tables could be streamlined and, in turn, the views that handle the HTTP requests from the front end similarly simplified.
+I attempted to embrace the 'single page app' aspect of React as much as possible, cutting down on routing and employing conditionally rendered UI components wherever possible.
+This lead to both UI (particularly with absolutely positioned elements) and data fetching challenges.
+On that note, I opted to use React Query to handle the cached data in the app.
+This again was definitely a challenge, whilst I still have more requests firing than I would like, I really enjoyed using React Query as a way to learn more about global state management, app structure, and data caching.

+Overall, I thoroughly enjoyed building the app.
+It was definitely a sprint to complete within the time-frame, but I enjoy this immersive style of working.
+The project gave me a much clearer understanding of the tradeoffs between database types; as well as between a 'batteries included' framework like Django and a lighter server-side framework such as Express.
+Getting the main 'shared expenses' functionality working correctly was extremely satisfying.
+I also designed the app 'mobile first', which was a great learning experience and an approach I will use more frequently in the future.
+I was able to dive deeper into Tailwind CSS and was much happier with the styling and responsiveness of this app in comparison to others I had built on the course.

 ## Future Development